lauritzh/docker-wordpress-burp-setup/README.md

 2. Run `./convert_burp_cert.sh` **Note: Proxy must be up and running**
 3. Append your `burp.pem` to `ca-bundle.crt`
 4. Run `docker-compose up`
-5. Visit http://localhost:8081/wp-content/move_ca-bundle.php **OR** get interactive shell to Docker and copy `/tmp/ca-bundle.crt` to `/var/www/html/wp-includes/certificates/ca-bundle.crt` by hand.
+5. Visit http://localhost:8081/wp-content/move_ca-bundle.php **OR** get interactive shell to Docker and copy `/tmp/ca-bundle.crt` to `/var/www/html/wp-includes/certificates/ca-bundle.crt` by hand
 6. Done! :) You should be able to observe HTTP and HTTPS traffic when browsing through Wordpress backend located at http://localhost:8081/wp-admin/, e.g. check for site health: http://localhost:8081/wp-admin/site-health.php

 ## Resulting Setup